purescript/spago/README.md

 ### Run a standalone PureScript file as a script

 You can run a standalone PureScript file as a script via `spago script`.
-Note: The module name must be `Main`, and it must export an effectful function `main`.
+Note: The module name must be `Main`, and it must export a function `main :: Effect Unit`.

 By default, the following dependencies are installed: `effect`, `console`, `prelude`.